wcandillon/canvaskit-js/docs/api/image.md

 )
 ```

-React Native Skia app often use the `useImage` hook to load images.
-This hook won't work with CanvasKitJS.
-In the example below, we check if the app is running CanvasKitWASM or CanvasKitJS and load the image accordingly.
+Apps using React Native Skia frequently employ the `useImage` hook for image loading.
+This hook is incompatible with CanvasKitJS.
+In the example below, we determine whether the app is running on CanvasKitWASM or CanvasKitJS and load the image accordingly.

 ```tsx
 import {useImage, SkImage, JsiSkImage} from "@shopify/react-native-skia";